What about AI? Are AI Images a Viable Replacement for Photography and CGI in Amish Furniture Marketing?

 Safe, Effective Use Cases

-AI works best when the goal is helping someone to imagine owning this furniture NOT in representing a dimensionally exact product.
+AI works best when the goal is helping someone to imagine owning this furniture.
+I can already see the incredible use case of implementing a customer visualization tool that works with the customers home.

 Where AI Becomes Dangerous